 1. Ashwagandha (Withania somnifera)

-Ashwagandha is one of the most important herbs in the Ayurvedic system of medicine used as a powerful rasayana known for its adaptogenic properties which has been used traditionally for thousands of years.2 As a powerful adaptogen, Ashwagandha helps our body cope with the physical and mental stress, regulates healthy cortisol levels and promotes a sense of physical and mental balance.
+Ashwagandha is one of the most important herbs in the Ayurvedic system of medicine used as a powerful rasayana known for its adaptogenic properties which has been used traditionally for thousands of years.2 As a powerful adaptogen, Ashwagandha helps our body cope with physical and mental stress, regulates healthy cortisol levels and promotes a sense of physical and mental balance.

-Ashwagandha also finds prominence in ayurveda for its uses as a powerful aphrodisiac.
+Ashwagandha also finds prominence in Ayurveda for its uses as a powerful aphrodisiac.
 It has been used traditionally to treat erectile dysfunction and enhance sex drive and libido in men.

-In conclusion, Ashwagandha is considered a rejuvenating herb that can nourish and revitalize our body and mind, help it fight mental and physical stress, boost stamina and memory function of the brain making it an important herb for overall well-being and vitality.
+In conclusion, Ashwagandha is considered a rejuvenating herb that can nourish and revitalize our body and mind, help it fight mental and physical stress, and boost stamina and memory function of the brain making it an important herb for overall well-being and vitality.

 Health Benefits of Ashwagandha